dfannin/adf4351/README.md

 A low phase noise stable oscillator  is required for this module.
 Typically, an Ovenized Crystal Oscillator (OCXO) in the 10 MHz to 100 MHz range is used.

+A project using this library for a wideband signal generator project [siggen4351](https://github.com/dfannin/siggen4351).

 ## Features

 + Frequency Range: 35 MHz to 4.4 GHz